JarodGodlewski/FeastBeast/README.md

 # FeastBeast
 ### Usage:

-Through my testing on chrome: the website will tell you that it is not secure when you first visit it.
+Sometimes the website will tell you that it is not secure when you first visit it.
+It happened for me but did not happen for my friend.

-To view the solution please click the advanced options pull down on that error page given by chrome and continue to the website anyway.
+If it does happen, to view the solution please click the advanced options pull down on that error page and continue to the website anyway.

 ---